iamyakupkaya/react-redux-tutorial/README.md

-good luck for redux tutorial
+good luck for redux tutorial.
 Created counter app using redux on React.